mediulus/Train-Together/src/concepts/Notification/NotificationConcept.md

         state:
             a set of Notifications with:
                 recipients {Users}
-                importantEvents {Event}
-                a message String
-                a scheduledAt DateTime
-                a repetition Enum{Weekly, Monthly, Daily, NonRepeating}
-                a status Enum{queued, sent}
+                events {Event} //these are going to be in a list format in the email a messageEmail String //the message that is going to be sent a scheduledAt DateTime

         actions:
-            create(recipients: {User}, event?: Event, message: String, scheduledAt: DateTime, repetition: Enum)
+            create(sender: user_id, recipients: {User_id's}, events: Event_id[], additionalMessage: String, scheduledAt: DateTime)
+                requires:
+                    - sender is a coach
+                    - sender exists
+                    - recipients exist
+                    - recipients are on the team
-                requires: recipients exist and scheduledAt ≥ now
+                    - scheduledAt ≥ now, event exists
-                effects: creates new Notification with status = queued

-            addEvent(event:Event, notification: Notification)
+                effects: creates new Notification with the recipients, scheduled at the schedule time, makes the events into a message in list format giving the date/time, location, description, and/or link and additionally appends the additional message at the bottom of the events lists.

+            addEvent(editor: user_id, event:Event_id, notification: Notification_id)
+                requires:
+                    - editor exists
+                    - editor is a coach
+                    - event exists
-                requires: event exists,  notification exists
+                    - notification exists
                 effects: adds event to the notification and edits the message to have the event

-            send(notification: Notification)
-                requires: the notification’s status = queued and the current time is on or after the notification’s scheduled time
-                effects: sets the notification’s status to sent.
-If the repetition is not NonRepeating, creates a new notification scheduled at the next time according to the repetition rule, with status queued

-## Changes from Assignment 2
-1. Added an id attribute for easy access
-2. Added the action "addRecipient" in case there need to be certain people to recieve a given notification
+            send(sender: user_id, notification: Notification_id)
+                requires:
+                    - sender exists
+                    - sender is a coach
+                    - notification exists
+                effects: emails the message to the gmails of the recipients from the coaches email